Specific Items I've Used and Recommend

 No Fireworks or Firearms

 * If you ride a bicycle to the track, you cannot bring it in.
-However you may park it outside
+However, you can chain it up outside

-Gates 1,6 or 9, then lock it up.
-The speedway is not responsible if it gets stolen.
+Gates 1,6 or 9.
+The speedway will not be responsible if it gets stolen.

-The speedway also has courtesy golf carts running around that will give a lift to older people who have
+2. There are courtesy golf carts and vans running around that give a lift to people who have trouble

 No Drones